Budget and Operations

 Who do I speak with for more information?

-Don’t hesitate to contact Jacob Smith, our Director of Development, or Philip Maneval, our Executive Director, at 215-569-8587.
+Don’t hesitate to contact Patricia Manley, our Director of Advancement, or Philip Maneval, our Executive Director, at 215-569-8587.
 If you’d like, we’d be happy to meet you for lunch.